This article has been updated as at 1 February 2021.

 How much can be reimbursed or claimed?

-If employers wish to reimburse their employees for the totality of their costs tax-free, then employees will generally need to keep receipts and this evidence would need to be provided to claim back the relevant amount.
+If employers wish to reimburse their employees for the reasonable costs tax-free, then employees will generally need to keep receipts and this evidence would need to be provided to claim back the relevant amount.
 However, reimbursement payments of £6 a week for those employees paid weekly or £26 a month for employees paid monthly (please note that the sums were £4/£18 respectively, prior to 6 April 2020) will be approved by HMRC and do not need to be justified.
-Employees looking to claim tax relief do not currently have an upper limit on how much can be claimed.
+Since October, employees can now also use HMRC’s government gateway to directly claim relief of £6 a week or £26 a month if they have been required to work from home at some point during the 2020/2021 tax year, without needing to keep receipts to justify their expenses.

 If you require further information about anything covered in this blog, please contact Katjana Cleasby, or your usual contact at the firm on +44 (0)20 3375 7000.